SpheITguru/data_virsualization/README.md

 ## Automating the Deployment of Mivu Server on AWS using Terraform

-This Terraform configuration code will create a server in aws europe region in the eu-central-1a Avaliability Zone then install, run and enable the following packeges.
+This Terraform configuration code will create a server in aws south africa region in the af-south-1a Avaliability Zone then install, run and enable the following packeges.
 It will also create an Elastic Public IP Address for the server.

 1. InfluxDB (version OSS - 1.8.x) + Chronograf
 2. Grafana (version OSS 9.5.3)